 After public notice, the applicant and Division staff shall have an early consultation conference with protestants and responsible agencies to exchange basic information about the project and concerns with the project.
 Early consultation may occur through inperson meetings or telephone conversations.
-Applicants, protestants, and responsible agencies are encouraged to arrange a site visit and to confer regarding the application work plan.
+Applicants, protestants, and responsible

-3.4.2.4 Draft Permits and Change Petitions
+3.4.2.4 Draft permits and change petitions